 Yes, this takes work–the kind that never ends.
 It takes late nights and long phone conversations and confrontations.
 Sometimes it is lonely.
 But we have a responsibility and we need to step up to the plate and take it seriously!
 Let’s stand strong and encourage those who come behind us to stand strong with us!

-But as for you, speak the things which are proper for sound doctrine: that the older men be sober, reverent, temperate, sound in faith, in love, in patience; the older women likewise, that they be reverent in behavior, not slanderers, not given to much wine, teachers of good things— that they admonish the young women to love their husbands, to love their children, to be discreet, chaste, homemakers, good, obedient to their own husbands, that the word of God may not be blasphemed.
+But speak thou the things which become sound doctrine: 2 that the aged men be sober, grave, temperate, sound in faith, in charity, in patience.
+3 The aged women likewise, that they be in behaviour as becometh holiness, not false accusers, not given to much wine, teachers of good things; 4 that they may teach the young women to be sober, to love their husbands, to love their children, 5 to be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed.
+6 Young men likewise exhort to be sober minded.
+7 In all things shewing thyself a pattern of good works: in doctrine shewing uncorruptness, gravity, sincerity, 8 sound speech, that cannot be condemned; that he that is of the contrary part may be ashamed, having no evil thing to say of you.
+Titus 2:1-8

 It all started when I decided to start running again.
 I began getting severe pain in my left knee, but I figured it was just because I hadn’t run in awhile, so I pushed through it.
 But when the pain became excruciating, I decided to use the elliptical machine for a little while to try to settle it down a bit.
 About a week before my scheduled Color Run (the reason I started running again), I decided to finally go see the doctor.